Anne Chu

+Anne Chu (1959 – July 25, 2016) was an American sculptor.
+She created mixed-media sculptures, working in fabric, leather, metal, porcelian, resin, and wood.
+Her work has been exhibited at the Berkeley Art Museum, the Dallas Museum of Art, and the Indianapolis Museum of Art.
+Her work is in the permanent collection of the National Gallery of Art.

+Early life

-Anne Chu was born in 1959 in New York City.
+Chu was born in 1959 in New York City.
 Her parents came from China, and her father was a mathematics professor at Columbia University.
 When she was in middle school, her family moved to Westchester County, north of the city.
 She graduated from the Philadelphia College of Art (now the University of the Arts) in 1982 and received an MFA from Columbia University in 1985.